SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-09-moderna-monkey-trial.md

 ![Efficacies and 95% confidence intervals for Moderna Monkey Trial]({{ site.baseurl }}/images/2022-02-09-moderna-monkey-trial-efficacies.jpg "Efficacies and 95% confidence intervals for Moderna Monkey Trial")

 - All efficacy computations are for $N_c = 4$ controls and $N_t = 4$ treatment animals.
-- The rows are $K_c$, the number of sick animals in the control group; the columns are
+- The rows are $K_c$ values, the number of sick animals in the control group; the columns are
-  $K_t$, the number of sick animals in the treatment group.
+  $K_t$ values, the number of sick animals in the treatment group.
 - The values in each cell are the efficacy point estimate from the equation above and the 95% confidence limits based on a scaled binomial confidence interval.
-- The first row is peculiar but sensible, since it reflects $K_c = 0$, no sick controls:
+- __The first row is peculiar but sensible:__ it reflects $K_c = 0$, no sick controls.
   - The upper left corner is sensibly NaN because it's computing 0/0, i.e., what happens if you run a COVID-19 trial and there's no COVID-19.
-  - The other elements are sensibly $-\infty$, because $K_c = 0$ means dividing by 0,
-    i.e., given the nonzero cases in the treatment arm, the treatment arm was infinitely more risky than the control arm.
+  - The other elements of the first row are sensibly $-\infty$, because $K_c = 0$ means dividing by 0, i.e., given the nonzero cases in the treatment arm, the treatment arm was infinitely more risky than the control arm.

 A few things should stand out:
 - In no case was it possible to say the 95% confidence interval was greater than 80% or 94%, the efficacy of the existing vaccine.
-- In fact, only in the 3 outcomes in the lower left, in bold and red, was it possible to say with 95% confidence that efficacy was greater than 0!
+- In fact, only in the 3 outcomes in the lower left, in bold and red, would it have been possible to say with 95% confidence that efficacy was greater than 0%!

 __Summary:__ With an $N = 4 + 4$ trial, it is _simply not possible mathematically_ to show
 that efficacy was statistically significantly better than the existing vaccines.
 To